AlexisAG11/masterKeyboard/README.md

 ## What is it ?

-An app to train keyboard skills by generating random words for you to re-write them.
-Perfect to train in case you have a new keyboard or if you're just bad...
+An app designed to help improve your keyboard skills by generating random words for you to type.
+Perfect for getting accustomed to a new keyboard or just improving your typing speed and accuracy.

 ## What Techno is used ?